iRNA-COSI/APAeval/docs/templates/benchmark_specification.md

 ### Additional info inputs

 {Use this section to describe any custom formats or add any other additional information.
-Use subeading to structure the section, e.g., when further describing formats, create a subheading referring to the object you would like to describe, e.g., "#### Format 1"}
+Use subheading to structure the section, e.g., when further describing formats, create a subheading referring to the object you would like to describe, e.g., "#### Format 1"}